jamesdoh0109/frontend-challenge-f24/README.md

 With Penn Course Cart, you can:

-- browse all CIS courses at Penn.
+- Browse all CIS courses at Penn.
 - Search for a specific course using course number, title, or description
 - Filter courses based on tags
 - Add/remove courses to/from cart